DV

 Strategy & risk

 YMAG tracks Basket (Magnificent 7 Stocks) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
-Beta is 1.1624 for YMAG and 1.5515 for YMAX, indicating YMAG is less volatile relative to the market.
+Beta is 1.1624 for YMAG and 1.5515 for YMAX, making YMAG the less volatile of the two by this measure.

 YMAG beta1.1624